 Any declarable associations with groups, gangs or known criminals may result in your application being rejected.

 Australian Driving History

-An Applicants driving history will be assessed during the vetting process to identify any patterns of behavior that would be considered inappropriate for a NSW Police Force applicant.
 The General Manager for the Recruitment Branch has the discretion to review this on a case by case basis.
-Whilst the General Manager can use his discretion it does not happen often and very rarely for serious traffic offences.
+Whilst the General Manager can use his discretion it does NOT happen often and is unlikely for serious traffic offences.